SherryLabs/sherry-sdk/docs/docs/sdk/installation.md

 const sherryClient = new SherryClient({
   chainId: 43114, // Avalanche C-Chain
   apiKey: 'YOUR_API_KEY', // Get this from the Sherry developer portal
-  environment: 'production' // or 'development' for testing });
+  environment: 'production', // or 'development' for testing });
 ```